 Prasad, Laxmi Narayan

 Cited by 7 other publications

-This list is based on CrossRef data as of 19 april 2021.
+This list is based on CrossRef data as of 1 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.